COMPLAINTS

 Most problems can be sorted out quickly and easily with the person concerned, often at the time they arise, and this may be the approach you try first.

-Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so in writing as soon as possible after the event and ideally within a few days, giving as much detail as you can, as this helps us to establish what happened more easily.
+Where you are not able to resolve your complaint in this way and wish to make a formal complaint you should do so as soon as possible after the event and ideally within a few days, giving as much detail as you can, as this helps us to establish what happened more easily.
 In any event, this should be:

 If you are a registered patient you can raise a concern about your own care.
 You are not able to raise a concern about someone else’s treatment without their written authority.
 See the separate section about raising a concern on behalf of someone else.